 He is co-author of the textbooks Imaging in Rehabilitation (2008) and Imaging for the Health Care Practitioner (2016) and has presented locally, regionally, nationally, and internationally on imaging for physical therapists.
 He has also published on manual therapy topics, including techniques for out-sized clinicians, and a novel alternate diagnostic category for sacroiliac disorders.
 He has also been principal author on two key policy documents in education and clinical practice for musculoskeletal imaging as a part of physical therapy.

 In April 2017, he was recognized for excellence in teaching by the College of Health Sciences with the Kingston Award.
+Dr. Hazle has also twice been recognized as a "Teacher Who Made A Difference."

 Research / Scholarship